“Rugged, pristine, sequestered beauty is what Montana can offer monasticism, as well as access to a spiritual life other than married."

 Moleban%2BMeletios.jpg

-St. Peter’s Monastery is ideally situated not only to offer a sequestered life for monastics, but also to support the growth of the Church in Montana and throughout the Mountain West.
-It is surrounded by mountains in sparsely populated ranch lands and lies off the grid, generating its own electricity from wind and sun.
-Philosophy River, named by explorers Lewis and Clark in 1805, flows through the property and into an undeveloped lake that forms the monastery’s southern boundary.
-It is located in the center of the State, north of Yellowstone Park and south of Helena, the State capital, and only an hour’s drive from the Bozeman and Butte airports.
+On April 19, 2012 this beautiful thousand-acre ranch was blessed and placed in a life estate for Saint Peter’s Monastery.
+It is situated not only to offer a sequestered life for monastics, but also to support the growth of the Church in Montana and throughout the Mountain West.
+Located in the center of the State, two hours north of Yellowstone Park and south of Helena, it is only an hour’s drive from the Bozeman and Butte airports.

-Our Vision
+Our Abbot

 Mark%27s+sketch.jpg

-Our Camps
+Camps

 DSC00819 - Edited.jpg